DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/07-29 Narrative Tasks.md

 #### Task Specifications

 Write:
-- 2 Hidetomo dialogues - (Assume Allister has already encountered Hidetomo within Avernoth).
+- 2 Hidetomo dialogues - (Assume Allister has already encountered Hidetomo at least once before within Avernoth).
 Something like "you might've survived this far, but your luck will run out pal"
 - 2 Aristide dialogues
 - 1 Magnus dialogue
 - 1 Zythomyra dialogue